RainingComputers/Flowmium/README.md

 ![](logo.svg)

-# Mycelium
+# Flowmium

-Mycelium is a job orchestrator for k8s written in rust
+Flowmium is a workflow orchestrator that uses kubernetes written in rust.